10125 E Jefferson Ave, Detroit, MI 48214, USA

-The historic Tudor Revival building that houses Pewabic on Jefferson is now a classroom, showroom, working studio, museum and store.
+The historic Tudor Revival building on Jefferson that houses Pewabic is now a classroom, showroom, working studio, museum, and store.
 Pewabic Pottery was founded in 1903 by Mary Chase Perry Stratton, with her partner Horace Caulkins, and was originally located in a stable on Alfred Street.
-He was the developer of the Revelation Kiln and their partnership occurred at the height of the Arts & Crafts movement in the United States.
+He was the developer of the Revelation Kiln and their partnership occurred at the height of the Arts and Crafts movement in the United States.

-Most visitors to the city will be drawn by the store, it's the ideal place to take home a piece of Detroit history and art that is also a wonderful collector's piece.
-However, year-round Pewabic also very involved in the city's art culture educating children and adults alike both in current and historical methods of pottery and art.
+Most visitors to the city will be drawn by the store—it's the ideal place to take home a piece of Detroit history and art that is also a wonderful collector's piece.
+However, Pewabic is also very involved in the city's art culture year-round, educating children and adults alike both in current and historical methods of pottery and art.

 A small museum on the second floor has a wonderful permanent exhibit telling the full story of Mary Chase Perry Stratton, and two gallery rooms feature a revolving collection of artists accomplished in the craft of pottery.